AndreyPunter/sql-lesson/README.md

-# sql-lesson
+# SQL lessons at [Northeastern](https://www.nulondon.ac.uk/) Skills Bootcamp

-This is how to learn SQL using [BigQuery](https://console.cloud.google.com/bigquery)
+This is a repository with notes on how to learn SQL using [BigQuery](https://console.cloud.google.com/bigquery)

+## The setup

 ![set up](bq_setup.png)

+## The queries to try

 ```sql
 SELECT